 “The products you would use to maintain this look really depend on the your hair texture,” says Tong.
 “Always start with a heat protectant before using any hot tools.
 My favorite is the Eimi Thermal Image spray.
 I also love to finish the look with Redken Wind Blown to separate the ends and show off the texture.”

 She adds, “I would recommend this cut for any face shape.
 It works well for thin hair and women who have straight hair already.
 If you have thick or coarse hair, I recommend doing a longer version to keep weight.”

 This is a very long bob with highlights that are sunkissed, natural balayage to brighten the look.
 It was created by hairstylist Sarah Beukelman of Murrieta, GA.
 “I love this longer bob cut because it’s super easy to style.
 Throw a few loose curls in for a beachy look, or smooth and straighten it out for a sleek lob look.”

 For styling, Sarah recommends using a leave-in conditioner before blow-drying, then adding a heat protectant oil before styling with heat.
 “Use a 1 1/4-inch curling iron to throw some quick curls in the hair, leaving the ends out of the curling iron.
 Finish with a flexible hold hairspray, then run your fingers through the hair to loosen up the curls,” she adds.

 The Perfect Long Bob Cut

 This look is famously known as “lob” and is one of the most requested haircuts in the salon today.
-It was created by hairstylist Lauren Hupfer of Cleveland, TN.
-“My favorite thing about this long bob cut is the versatility it has in styling options.
-You can curl it, wear it straight, or even let your natural texture loose for an effortless look,” she adds.
+This long bob cut is the versatility it has in styling options.
+You can curl it, wear it straight, or even let your natural texture loose for an effortless look.